acrollet/rh/_posts/blog/2010-02-25-using-squid-caching-server-drush-module-downloads.md

 So, we can tell from the log that the request came into squid, but did not find the object cached.
 So far so good.
-Let\'s try again:
+Let's try again:

 ```